MicrosoftDocs/well-architected/well-architected/services/storage/disks/cost-optimization.md

 - Use a shared disk for workload, such as SQL server failover cluster instance (FCI), file server for general use (IW workload), and SAP ASCS/SCS.
 - Consider selective disk backup and restore for Azure VMs.
+- Premium storage also features free bursting, combined with an understanding of workload patterns, offers an effective SKU selection and cost optimization strategy for IaaS infrastructure, enabling high performance without excessive over-provisioning and minimizing the cost of unused capacity.

 |Considerations|Description|
 |--------------|-----------|